Lately (Stevie Wonder song): Critical reception

+Hanif Abdurraqib of Pitchfork described the song as "a classic Wonder ballad, the artist and piano and a palpable sense of longing (forgettable to me, but only because of Wonder’s singular ability to pull this type of song off in various ways throughout his career)."

 Record World called it a "touching ballad [that] is perhaps his most beautiful, revealing work yet."

-Jason Elias at Allmusic retrospectively praised the song, believing that unlike some of Wonder's similar material, "Lately" in particular hit all the perfect emotional and musical notes.
-Of the song's emotional power itself Elias stated, "it's enough to make a listener fall prey to an old-fashioned cry."
+Jason Elias at AllMusic retrospectively praised the song, believing that unlike some of Wonder's similar material, "Lately" in particular hit all the perfect emotional and musical notes.
+Of the song's emotional power itself Elias stated, "It's enough to make a listener fall prey to an old-fashioned cry."